User Guide

 4. Activation:

-• Insert the microSD into the SidecarT board and power it up.
+• Insert the microSD into the Multi-device and power it up.
 The board will auto-recognize the microSD.

 • Access Configurator mode by pressing the SELECT button, navigate to the ROM selection, and choose your desired ROM.
 The Atari ST will access this ROM as if it was a physical chip.